Govt. Polytechnic Nilokheri

-Guru Brahma Nand Ji Govt.
+Guru Brahmanand Ji Govt.
 Polytechnic Institute Nilokheri is a co-educational institution of higher learning located in the town of Nilokheri in the Karnal region of Haryana.
+It is one of the best institution in the polytechnic list of institutions of higher education in Haryana.
 The institute was established in 1947, by Govt. of India.
 It was re-established in 1951 is affiliated with the Haryana State Board of Technical Education (HSBTE), Panchkula and approved by All India Council of Technical Education, New Delhi (AICTE) and the Department of Technical Education, Govt. of Haryana (DTE).
 It is one of the best in North India.
 Diploma holders from this institute serve in various government organizations and institutions all over India.

 History

 The Guru BrahmaNand Ji Govt.
 Polytechnic Institute Nilokheri is one of the premier Technical Institutions in the country with an international repute.
+This was the first polytechnic to be set up in North India, and continues to get 100 per cent placement for its students.
 The institute is situated at a distance of 143 km. from Delhi on National Highway-I towards north.
 This Institute was originally located at Rasool (West Punjab) as Govt. school of Engg.
 After partition, it was shifted to Chhachhrauli (District.
 Yamunanagar) and subsequently to Nilokheri in 1951.
 Nilokheri Polytechnic, Nilokheri established by the Govt. of India in 1947, was already in existence.
 Both these institutes kept running simultaneously till 1958 when these were merged on recommendation of Govt. of India and named as Punjab Polytechnic, Nilokheri with the reorganizing of the State on 1 November 1966, this institute was renamed as Haryana Polytechnic, Nilokheri, it was again renamed as Govt.
 Polytechnic Nilokheri, and recently it is renamed as Guru BrahmaNand Ji Govt.
 Polytechnic Institute Nilokheri.
 It was a part of the scheme called "Mazdoor Manzil" aimed at self-sufficiency for the rural-cum-urban township in all the essential requirements of life.

-Recognition
+Admission & Recognition

+Admission in Diploma Engg. courses in Guru Brahamanand Ji Govt.
+Polytechnic Institute were made on the basis of Diploma Entrance Exam till 2020 through online counselling & offline counselling if the seats remains vacant due to certain reasons.
+Post COVID-19 merit of Secondary School Examination (Matriculation) or equivalent qualifying examination through online counselling & offline counselling if the seats remains vacant due to certain reasons.
 Guru Brahamanand Ji Govt.
 Polytechnic Institute Nilokheri is affiliated with the Haryana State Board of Technical Education (HSBTE), Panchkula and approved by All India Council of Technical Education, New Delhi (AICTE) and the Department of Technical Education, Govt. of Haryana (DTE).